hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 Eureka is a writeable registry.

 It is realistic to pre-configure the location of Eureka, as this is not a dynamic component.
-An environment, such a Production, might have a Eureka service but this will be a constant in the environment.
+An environment, such as Production, might have a Eureka service but this will be a constant in the environment.
 It will not move about, and will be started before everything else.

-So, when an Hazelcast IMDG process starts it can know the location of the Eureka register, look in this registry to see which IMDG processes have already recorded their presence in this registry, and record itself in the registry for the subsequent IMDG processes to note.
+So, when an Hazelcast IMDG process starts it can know the location of the Eureka registry, look in this registry to see which IMDG processes have already recorded their presence in this registry, and record itself in the registry for the subsequent IMDG processes to note.

-- [ ] Add diagram
+![Image of processes connecting to central Eureka registry][Diagram1]

 #### DNS aliases